Phantom1003/obsidian-slide-note/README.md

 #### 1.1.1 `file` Field

-`file` field is the relative path of your file, use `/` symbol as the path separator.
+The `file` field is the relative path of your file, use the `/` symbol as the path separator.
 This is a mandatory field when there is no default value.

 For example, if you have a file named `example.pdf` in the `slide` directory, you can use either of the following methods to specify this file: